Startup stock options mean something different in 2023.

 Some of the highest-valued startups on the The Crunchbase Unicorn Board, including Stripe, Shein and ByteDance, have been around as private companies for longer than a decade.
 As their valuations have climbed and anticipation for their IPOs builds, those companies’ stock options have become increasingly valuable for their employees.

 That’s where the secondary market — a marketplace that enables employees and shareholders to sell pre-IPO stock — comes in.
 Secondary markets have become more popular in recent years as pre-IPO stock has become more valuable.

 It’s a great option for those who want to liquidate their assets.
 Maybe you don’t want to hold on to your shares from that one startup you worked at 10 years ago.
 Maybe you’ve just been laid off and need some extra cash in the bank.
 Maybe you’re just not ready to wait for liquidity until your company goes public or is acquired.

 But understanding the secondary markets can be difficult.
 There isn’t one gold-standard marketplace to sell your shares on, and pricing isn’t as clear-cut due to the private nature of these companies.

 On every platform, you’re going to set a price for your shares.
 A broker will manage incoming offers and get permission from the company whose shares you’re selling before a deal closes.
 But, depending on how much time and money you want to spend selling your shares, each platform will offer something different.

 Two of the most popular platforms are EquityZen and Forge Global.
 Carta’s CartaX platform provides private companies with liquidity strategies such as tender offers and secondary auctions.
-The Nasdaq has its own secondary market platform, and banks including JP Morgan are building out their own platforms to facilitate the sale of shares of private companies.
+The Nasdaq is an investor in Nasdaq Private Market, and banks including JP Morgan are building out their own platforms to facilitate the sale of shares of private companies.